 There’s a lot of walking in the hospital, but there’s even more standing.
 Running shoes don’t provide the right kind of support for standing, which means your feet will suffer if that’s what you wear.

 It goes without saying that you should not wear open toed shoes in the hospital.
 It’s not only against the rules, but it’s going to gross you out one day.

-Basic concepts to choose good shoes for work in the hospital
+Basic concepts to choose good shoes for the hospital

-- If you will be standing for long periods on rounds or in procedures, think about getting shoes that slip on and off.
+If you will be standing for long periods on rounds or in procedures, think about getting shoes that slip on and off.
 When you are standing for a long time, being able to slide out of your shoes becomes important.
-If you’ve been standing for hours it really helps to stretch your calves and change the pressure points.
+If you’ve been standing for hours, it really helps to stretch your calves and change the pressure points.
 It’s also easier to step out of your shoes all together and stand barefoot for a little while.
 When you are sitting, you can slip them off and let your feet breathe.
-Dansko Professional clogs are expensive but are probably the best in this class.
-Sanita clogs are supposedly now made in the original Dansko factory.
-Birkenstock, Keen or Clarks clogs are good alternatives.
+Dansko professional clogs are expensive but they are the “classic” OR clog..
+Sanita clogs are supposedly now made in the original Dansko factory, tend to be a little less expensive and are also loved by many.
+Birkenstock or Clarks clogs are alternatives to consider, too.
 Crocs are tempting but have poor support, minimal ventilation and have been banned in some hospitals.

-- Try to get shoes that breathe.
-You can find shoes that are like clogs in their design, but are made of materials that breathe.
-Examples include Merrell’s Encore Breeze (my current personal preference).
-They are not only comfortable, but they can be put in the washing machine (minus the insoles) if they get really dirty at work.
+Try to get shoes that breathe.
+Examples include Merrell’s Encore Breeze (a great OR shoe) or Allbirds.
+These shoes are not only comfortable, but they can be put in the washing machine (minus the insoles) if they get really dirty at work.

 Long days standing at work also make for stinky feet.
 Just like long-distance runners, you have to learn some tricks to deal with this.

 - Have more than one pair of good shoes and alternate them.

 - Don’t buy cheap socks.
 Wicking socks like Balega socks are worth the price.